PratyushJha254/PratyushJha254/README.md

 **AI Research Engineer @ Ola Krutrim · B.Tech (Engineering Physics), IIT Roorkee (2024)**

-Working on the **intersection of AI and Physics** is especially exciting to me — I enjoy using mathematical insight to design better models and to connect theoretical ideas with practical systems.
+I enjoy using mathematical insight to design better models and to connect theoretical ideas with practical systems.
+Working on the **intersection of AI and Physics** is especially exciting to me.
 I currently explore **diffusion models for condensed-matter physics simulations**, and I spend a lot of time reading and thinking about the **mathematical structures that inspire reasoning in LLMs**.

 ---